wilswer/tsfx/paper/paper.md

 TSFX is a Python [@python] library for extracting features from time series data.
-It is inspired by the tsfresh [@tsfresh] Python package with a special focus on performance.
-In order to achieve good performance, it utilizes Polars [@polars] which is a high performance DataFrame library written in Rust [@rustlang] with Python bindings created through PyO3 [@pyo3].
-The feature extraction functions are also implemented in Rust for performance.
-Compared to tsfresh, TSFX offers a conservative estimate of 10x performance, using the same set of time series features.
+It is inspired by the tsfresh [@tsfresh] Python package with a special focus on performance on large time series datasets.
+To this end, it utilizes Polars [@polars] which is a fast DataFrame library written in Rust [@rustlang] with Python bindings facilitated through PyO3 [@pyo3].
+The feature extraction functions are implemented in Rust for even faster execution.
+To benchmark, the "1 billion row challenge" [@1brc] was used.
+The benchmark shows that compared to tsfresh, TSFX offers approximately 10 times higher performance, using the same set of time series features.

 TSFX can be installed using `pip`: